 Even though the Applicants intend to submit separate Preliminary Plans and Site Plans in the future for the East Side Properties and the West Side Properties, the Applicants are submitting a joint Sketch Plan for the Properties at this initial phase of review for a variety of reasons.
-Foremost, in consultations with Staff of the Montgomery County Planning Department ("Planning Department"), it was determined that a combined Sketch Plan was preferred due to the importance of arriving at a comprehensive planned approach for this critical intersection of Wisconsin and Bethesda Avenues, where future development will

-3 The Sector Plan allows the full mapped height of 175 feet for 7121 Wisconsin Avenue to be achieved for jointly redeveloping with the Farm Women's Cooperative Market.
-Similarly, the Sector Plan allows the full mapped height of 225 feet for 7126 and 7140 Wisconsin Avenue to be achieved for redeveloping that property in a manner that benefits the Farm Women's Cooperative Market.
+Foremost, in consultations with Staff of the Montgomery County Planning Department ("Planning Department"), it was determined that a combined Sketch Plan was preferred due to the importance of arriving at a comprehensive planned approach for this critical intersection of Wisconsin and Bethesda Avenues, where future development will frame the Farm Women's Cooperative Market.
+Further, a combined Sketch Plan was recommended given that the Farm Women's Cooperative Market is intrinsically linked to the redevelopment of 7121 Wisconsin Avenue and the West Side Properties in the Sector Plan (as described herein).
+Finally, as a technical matter, the Sketch Plan proposes to utilize excess, unused density on the Farm Women's Cooperative Market to fill up the maximum building height permitted under the zoning of the Properties.
+The Sketch Plan for the collective Properties is the zoning mechanism that allows for density averaging.
+For all of these reasons, it makes both good urban planning and business sense for the Applicants to be united at this time for purposes of the "big picture" planning associated with Sketch Plan review.